MPP (file format)

 Microsoft Project is often used in conjunction with Microsoft Project Server to unify project management by providing web-based collaboration tools for reporting, business cases and extended interoperability.

 File format

+In Microsoft Project 2019, local project files are saved as .mpp files by default.
 An .mpp file may be updated by different members of the project team.
 In order to keep the file information secure to unauthorized use, MS Project allows project managers to specify access rights for different project groups, and protect or block access to sensitive data on a particular project.